Southern Kaduna, Niger Delta groups boost Anyim-for-President campaign

 By Dennis Agbo

-A coalition of groups from Southern Kaduna and Niger Delta regions have thrown their supports behind Senator Anyim Pius Anyim’s Presidential bid in the pending 2023 general election.
+A coalition of groups from Southern Kaduna and Niger Delta regions have thrown their supports behind Senator Anyim Pius Anyim’s Presidential bid in the pending 2023 general elections.

 They however pointed out to Anyim that they will withdraw their support, any time they develop an inkling that the former President of Senate is playing a second fiddle game.